-Members of LeaderEthics-Wisconsin receive a monthly copy of The Ethics Report.
+Members and contacts of LeaderEthics receive a monthly copy of The Ethics Report.
 Each edition will include summaries of research as well as articles about ethical leadership in practice...frequently awarding a "green light" or "red flag" rating.
 Each month, we include a featured article from the most recent edition of The Ethics Report.

 LeaderEthics articles are written by the Executive Director and reviewed by the Judges Panel (three former judges) prior to publication in The Ethics Report.
 Periodically, guest articles appear.
 The articles regularly award a green light or red flag.
 The green light is in recognition of performance that is consistent with the four principles of ethical leadership...to be:

 The 2022 midterm election cycle in Wisconsin is completed.
 For many, it has been an exhausting stretch of political attack ads on traditional and social media, to say nothing about the campaign flyers that fill our mail box.
 Having had an opportunity to reflect, here are a few take aways from the 2022 mid-term elections.